-Word families are a big part of reading and can really help with early reading confidence.
-Knowing parts of words and recognizing them in other words opens up much more reading to kids!
-This roll and read word family game includes fun dice to match beginning sounds and word families to form words.
-There are different ways to play, and it provides great practice writing word families.
+Word families are a big part of reading and can really help build early reading confidence.
+Knowing parts of words and recognizing them in other words opens up the ability to read so much more!
+This Roll and Read Word Family Game includes fun dice to match beginning sounds and word families to form words.
+There are different ways to play, and it provides great practice with writing word families.
 This is great for small group games or for the family to play together with their early reader!

-As kids start to read sight words and decode other words, they connect words together to make meaning.
+As kids start to read sight words and decode other words, they connect words together to determine their meanings.
 Learning to read and write sentences is challenging but it can be made fun with some games!
-These silly sentence puzzles are perfect for early readers because their silliness makes them that much more engaging.
-Plus, they are also color coded to help kids learn nouns, adjectives, and verbs!
+These Silly Sentence Puzzles are perfect for early readers because their silliness makes them that much more engaging.
+Plus, they are also color-coded to help kids learn nouns, adjectives, and verbs!

-Another great game to practice word families, this word for word phonics game involves using cubes to build and write words quickly (my kids love games with sand timers!)
-The cubes are color coded as well for beginning sounds, vowels, blends, and endings.
-Even without the timer and game, the cubes are fabulous to explore and casually make words with too!
+Another great game to practice word families, this Word for Word Phonics Game involves using cubes to build and write words quickly (my kids love games with sand timers!)
+The cubes are color-coded as well for beginning sounds, vowels, blends, and endings.
+Even without the timer and game, the cubes are fabulous to explore and casually make words with!

 Just the name alone makes Scrabble Alphabet Scoop something your kids will want to try!
 Use word cards and letter tiles to form your words.
 You form the words with the letters you scoop out of the pot!
 How fun is that?

-Leap Readers can do tons of things!
+Leap Readers are super versatile!
 With the “magical” pen your child can listen to words, trace letters, and practice many early reading skills.
-I especially love how the Leap Reader can work with Tag books (a collection of interactive books) which are motivating and entertaining for kids as they learn to read!
-It can make at home reading a bit more fun, and is great for road trips or travel too!
+I especially love how the Leap Reader can work with Tag books (a collection of interactive books) which are motivating and entertaining for kids as they learn to read.
+It can make at-home reading a bit more fun, and is great for road trips or travel too!

-If you have a Leap Reader, you will definitely want this set of Learn to Read books that work with it!
+If you have a Leap Reader, you will definitely want this set of Learn to Read Books that work with it!
 These books work with short vowels and sight words and are great for beginning readers.
-With their Leap Reader they can hear the words read to them, sounded out, and spelled, which can help them build those skills themselves!
+With their Leap Reader, kids can hear the words read to them, sounded out, and spelled, which can help them build those skills themselves!